Château de Verteuil: Religious wars and Bourbon monarchy

 In 1650 François VI, Duc de La Rochefoucauld (1613–1680) gathered more than 2,000 knights whom he led to Bordeaux to help the nobles in the second Fronde revolt.

 Soon after Charles de La Porte, Marshall of France and Duc de la Meilleraye (1602–64) attacked and took the castle with royal troops.

 He destroyed the Orangery and partially demolished the castle.
 The walls of the north wing were badly damaged, the towers dismantled, the drawbridge removed and the deep ditch that defended the northwest of the castle was partly filled.

 The castle remained habitable, and in 1651 was visited by the Prince de Conti, but he was forced to withdraw by soldiers of the Queen's regiment.
 They installed a garrison of 150 men at Verteuil.

-François VI was exiled by Louis XIV of France (1638–1715) after the revolt.
+François VI was exiled by Louis XIV (1638–1715) after the revolt.

 In 1652 François VI returned to the Château de Verteuil, where he spent most of his time until 1659 writing his Mémoires.

 He was restored to favor in 1662 and in 1665 published his Maximes.

 François died in Paris in 1680 but was buried in the Franciscan chapel of Verteuil, which had been founded in 1470 by his ancestor, John, 16th lord of Rochefoucauld and 13th lord of Verteuil.
 All of John's successors were buried in this chapel until the Reign of Terror began in 1793.

-There were some distinguished visitors during the reign of Louis XV of France (1710–1774).
+There were some distinguished visitors during the reign of Louis XV (1710–1774).
 Elisabeth Farnese (1692–1766) the second wife of Philip V of Spain (1683–1746), spent time at Verteuil.
 The English agronomist Arthur Young in his account of a Journey to France in 1787 gave a detailed and flattering description of Verteuil, praising the agricultural improvements and the life of the population.